6 Ways to Prevent Employee Burnout

 A Gallup poll showed that the 40-hour work week is now pushing 47 hours for the average American worker.
-According to the 2016 Staples Business Advantage Index, 40% of employees feel burnt out at work, which reduces employee engagement, affects performance, and increases turnover.
+According to the 2016 Staples Business Advantage Index, 3 of 5 generations feel overworked and burned out, which reduces employee engagement, affects performance, and increases turnover.
 I wrote in a past article how you can measure employee engagement.

 While cutting back hours may seem like the logical solution, it’s not very practical in today’s competitive business environment.
 According to Gallup research, it’s not very effective either, because long hours are less likely to cause employee burnout than a number of other factors.

 Rather than send everyone home early, we invite you to try these 6 proven strategies for reducing workplace stress and boosting employee motivation.

 Workplace recognition is a huge part of employee engagement.
 While hard work is often a fact of working life, knowing that your contribution has been noted and appreciated can make a huge difference.